Political violence: Collective action theory

 Collective action theory explains why people participate in rebellions.
 A person decides to participate or not participate in a rebellion based on the benefits and costs.
 Generally, people decide to be free riders and not to participate in the rebellion.
 These people will still receive the benefits of the rebellion since the benefits are a public good.
 However, if people are expected to receive private goods, like material rewards or power, then that person is expected to rebel.

 Greed versus grievance

 Greed versus grievance provides two lines of explanations as to why individuals will fight.
 Individuals are said to be motivated by greed when they decide to join a conflict in an effort to better their situation and find that benefits of joining a rebellion or any kind of collective violence is greater than not joining.
 Individuals are said to be motivated by grievance when they fight over "high inequality, a lack of political rights or ethnic and religious divisions in society."
 In "Greed and Grievance in Civil War", Paul Collier and Anke Hoeffler argue that greed is a better predictor of participating in violence than grievance.

-Consequences
+Effects

 In the aftermath of political violence, there are many changes that occur within the state, society, and the individual.